WasmEdge/WasmEdge/docs/book/en/src/frameworks/mesh/wasm-nginx-module.md

 # wasm-nginx-module

-wasm-nginx-module is an Nginx module that is built upon OpenResty.
+The wasm-nginx-module is an Nginx module built upon OpenResty.
 By implementing the [Proxy Wasm ABI](https://github.com/proxy-wasm/spec), any Wasm program written with Proxy Wasm SDK can be run inside it.
-Hence, you can write Go or Rust code, compile them into Wasm, then load & execute it in the Nginx.
+Hence, you can write Go or Rust code, compile them into Wasm, then load & execute it in Nginx.

-The wasm-nginx-module is already used in APISIX and allows it to [run Wasm plugin like Lua plugin](https://github.com/apache/apisix/blob/master/docs/en/latest/wasm.md).
+> The wasm-nginx-module is already used in APISIX and allows it to [run Wasm plugin like Lua plugin](https://github.com/apache/apisix/blob/master/docs/en/latest/wasm.md).

+In order to follow along the tutorials in this chapter, you will need to first [build your Nginx with wasm-nginx-module included and WasmEdge shared library installed in the right path](https://github.com/api7/wasm-nginx-module#install-dependencies).

-Let me show you a real-world example - use Wasm to inject custom responses in Nginx.
+Once you have Nginx installed, let me show you a real world example - using Wasm to inject custom responses in Nginx.

 ## Inject Custom Response via Go in Nginx, Step by Step

 ### Step 1: Write code based on proxy-wasm-go-sdk

-The implementation code (including go.mod and others) can be found at [here](https://github.com/apache/apisix/tree/master/t/wasm).
+The implementation code (including `go.mod` and others) can be found at [here](https://github.com/apache/apisix/tree/master/t/wasm).

 It should be explained that although the proxy-wasm-go-sdk project carries the Go name, it actually uses tinygo instead of native Go, which has some problems supporting WASI (which you can think of as a non-browser WASM runtime interface), see [here](https://github.com/tetratelabs/proxy-wasm-go-sdk/blob/main/doc/OVERVIEW.md#tinygo-vs-the-official-go-compiler) for more details.